 2. Usuba bocho (薄刃包丁)

 Similar to a Nakiri, but single-beveled.
-The blade edge is much thinner than a Nakiri, which makes it excellent for paper-thin slices and decorative cuts.
-Chefs prefer the Usuba over the Nakiri for its precision, but for beginners, it’s a challenge to sharpen the delicate blade.
+The thin blade makes it excellent for paper-thin slices and decorative cuts.
+Chefs prefer the Usuba over the Nakiri for its precision, but it’s a challenge for beginners to sharpen the delicate blade.

 The other side of Usuba (above) and Nakiri (below) knives